Luhansk Oblast: Demographics

 The population is largely Russian-speaking, although ethnic Ukrainians constitute a majority (58.0%).
 Among the minorities are native Russians (39.1%), Belarusians (0.8%), and others (1.4%).
 Ukrainians constitute the majority in all raions except for Stanytsia-Luhanska Raion and Krasnodon Raion, both of which are east of Luhansk.
-Ethnic Russians also constitute the majority in regionally significant cities, such as Krasnodon, Sverdlovsk, Krasnyi Luch and Kadiivka.
+Ethnic Russians also constitute the majority in regionally significant cities, such as Krasnodon, Sverdlovsk, Khrustalnyi and Kadiivka.

 In the 2001 Ukrainian Census, more than 68.8% of the population considered themselves Russian speakers, while 30.0% considered themselves Ukrainian speakers.
 The Russophone population predominates in the southern portion of the region and around the city of Luhansk, while the northern region is less populated, mostly agricultural and Ukrainophone.

 Its population (as of 2004) of 2,461,506 constitutes 5.13% of the overall Ukrainian population.
 The Luhansk Oblast rates fifth in Ukraine by the number of its inhabitants, having an average population density of 90.28/km2.
 About 87% of the population lives in urban areas, while the remaining 13% reside in agricultural areas.
-According to the national census, 54% of the population are Ukrainians and 42% are Russians.